bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 - **MimeMessageHelper**: Update this class if the new field translates directly to a standard MimeMessage header or property (e.g., a new recipient type or a standard header).
 - **SpecializedMimeMessageProducer**: Update the `populateMimeMessage` method if the new field requires logic to decide how the `MimeMessage` is constructed or if it triggers module-specific processing (like S/MIME or DKIM).
+- **MIME Structure**: For a new body-part concept, revisit the mixed/related/alternative selector and each affected producer.
+[ADR 0008](docs/adr/0008-minimal-mime-structures-and-protection-order.md#mime-producer-selection) contains the producer matrix and protection-order contract; retain custom Message-ID behavior across wrappers.

 ## 5. Module-Specific Integration

 If the feature relates to a specific module, update that module.

+For a new optional feature module, follow [ADR 0006](docs/adr/0006-optional-modules.md):

+1. Put its contract and shared types in `core-module`, with implementation classes in the optional module.
+Main-module code must depend on that contract rather than import the optional implementation.
+2. Add a `ModuleLoader.loadXxxModule()` entry using the implementation class name and, where needed, a classpath-availability check.
+Cached module instances can be shared concurrently; availability recheck/force-disable hooks are for tests, not hot-plugging.
+3. Keep the dependency optional in `modules/simple-java-mail/pom.xml`.
+Add it to the CLI assembly when the CLI distribution should include that runtime feature, and verify both module-present and module-absent paths.

 - **S/MIME (`smime-module`)**:
   - Update `SMIMEModule` interface in `core-module`.